-I love samosa so much that if I have rights to amend constitutional laws, I would definitely declare it India’s national food.
+You can clearly see that I love samosa so much.
+In fact, if I have the rights to amend constitutional laws, I would definitely declare it India’s national food.

 What is Samosa?

-The pasty is then deep-fried in oil until they are golden brown colored.
+The pastry is then deep-fried in oil until they are crispy and turn golden brown.
 It resembles a pyramid in shape.

 What is Samosa called in English?

-Hard to tell.
-But according to Wikipedia, Samosas were introduced to the Indian subcontinent in the 13th or 14th century by traders from Central Asia.
+It is hard to tell about the origin of this snack.
+I did some research and this is what I found out.
+According to this , Samosas were introduced to the Indian subcontinent in the 13th or 14th century by traders from Central Asia.
 The original dish was ‘Samsa’, which is a savory meat pastry prepared from meat, ghee, and onions.

-For making crispy samosa dough you will have to add some oil or ghee.
-And make sure that you knead the stiff dough.
+For making crispy samosa, you will have to add some oil or ghee to the.
+And make sure that you always knead the stiff dough.

 How to keep samosas crispy for a long time?